INDUSTRY PROGRAM

 Free

 Commissioners play a pivotal role in shaping what we see on Australian TV screens, working closely with creators to select and develop their stories.
-This unique panel at MWFF gives you the chance to hear from Australian content commissioners and learn about the work they do.
+This unique panel at MWFF gives you the chance to hear from Australian content commissioners and screen funding agencies and learn about the work they do.
 Our panel of industry professionals will explain their place in the Australian screen ecology, demystify the commissioning process, and reveal what they wish creators knew about working with them.
 This panel is a must-see for screen creators—don’t miss it.

-Rebecca Anderson is a highly experienced Scripted Television Executive with a proven track record of developing and overseeing the production of quality, award-winning and high-rating Drama and Comedy for Australian audiences.
+• Rebecca Anderson is a highly experienced Scripted Television Executive with a proven track record of developing and overseeing the production of quality, award-winning and high-rating Drama and Comedy for Australian audiences.
 With over 150 hours of commissioned/broadcast comedy and drama under her belt, Rebecca has worked across Hollywood films, live broadcasts, soaps, and exceptional scripted content.
 In her nearly 30-year career in television, she has worked in development, production and post-production and has executive produced many award-winning and record-breaking dramas and comedies for the ABC including: The Family Next Door, Mystery Road, Austin, The Letdown, Savage River, The Messenger, In Limbo, Barons and Aftertaste.

 The Lifecycle of Film

-Saturday 22nd March
+Saturday 21st March

 2:30pm, 180 mins